Coding-Moves/BSAI-Projects/README.md

-# 🎓 NFC Projects – BS AI Journey
+# NFC Projects — BS Artificial Intelligence Journey

-This repository contains my **semester-wise projects** from my BS in Artificial Intelligence at **NFC Institute of Engineering & Technology (NFC IET), Multan** (2k24-28).
+This repository contains my semester-wise projects from my BS in Artificial Intelligence at **NFC Institute of Engineering & Technology (NFC IET), Multan** (2024–2028).

-It serves as a collection of all small and large projects completed during my degree, showcasing my **learning progress, coding skills, and subject applications**.
+It serves as a structured record of all projects completed throughout my degree, reflecting my learning progress, problem-solving approach, and practical application of core Computer Science and AI concepts.

 ---

-## 📂 Repository Structure
+## Repository Structure

 ```txt
 NFC-Projects/